oVirt/ovirt-site/source/event/workshop/node-workshop-november-2011.html.md

 Q: What is the overlay mechanism? aufs/symlinks?

 A: config files are bind mounted from the /config partition to the location in /etc for example.
-This is part of the Fedora/RHEL specific 'stateless support' <https://fedoraproject.org/wiki/StatelessLinux>
+This is part of the Fedora/RHEL specific 'stateless support' <https://fedoraproject.org/wiki/StatelessLinux> Unfortunately, something unionfs-like is not upstream, so not in Fedora/RHEL.

 Q: Where do logs for diagnostic use end up?